 - 1 large egg

 - Preheat the oven to 450 degrees F. Place a cooling rack over a baking sheet for roasting the meatballs.

 - Pour the olive oil into a medium bowl, then add the meat and season with salt and pepper.
 Add the bread crumbs and 2 tablespoons of milk and mix to combine.
 (Add additional milk, tablespoon by tablespoon, if needed to moisten meat mixture.)
-Add the red pepper flakes, oregano, cinnamon, 2 of the garlic cloves, egg and ½ of the lemon juice, and mix to combine.
+Add the red pepper flakes, oregano, minced garlic, egg and mix to combine.

-- Using a small cookie scoop, form the meat mixture into about 30 balls and place on the rack on the baking sheet.
+- Using a small cookie scoop, form the meat mixture into about 30 balls and place on prepared pan.
 Roast until golden brown, about 15 to 18 minutes.

 Nutrition info not guaranteed to be accurate.